sdevuk/vagrant-hadoop-2.3.0/README.md

 # Introduction

-This Vagrant project creates a VM with single node setup of Hadoop v2.3.0 with YARN installed.
+This Vagrant project creates a VM with single node setup of Hadoop v2.7.0 with YARN and Giraph installed.

 # Getting Started